-The basic meaning of the compositions Mondrian works at between 1920 (28) and 1942 (38) is to interpenetrate the unifying space of consciousness (symbolized by the square) with the endless variety and the unpredictable aspects of nature and life (symbolized by variable measures, proportions and colors) without, however, loosing sight of it.
-Works such as 29, 30, 31 show square forms of red, yellow and blue color changing size and proportions.
-33 shows four yellow lines of different thickness generate a square which expands beyond the canvas.
-A unity which we do not actually see and can only imagine.
-A unity beyond our reach.
+The basic meaning of the compositions Mondrian works at between 1920 (28) and 1942 (38) is to interpenetrate the unifying space of consciousness (symbolized by the square) with the endless variety and unpredictable aspects of nature and life (evoked by the variable measures, proportions and colors) without, however, loosing sight of the square.
+29, 30, 31 show squares of red, yellow and blue changing size and proportions.
+33 shows four yellow lines of different thickness generating a square which expands beyond the canvas; a unity consisting of different parts which we do not perceive in full; as it is quite often the case in real life.